gvwilson/fiction/santas/index.md

 "What—" someone in the front yard started to say but never managed to finish.
 Someone else simply screamed, briefly.
-There was a moment of stunned silence, and then the shooting started.
+A sound like a dozen empty cans being crunched together was followed by a moment of stunned silence, and then the shooting started.

 The burly santa yanked Finner under the shelter of his enormous ax.